-In a recent interview I did with FOX, I revealed mistakes to avoid if your teen is facing drug charges.
+In an interview featured on some of the FOX networks I revealed mistakes to avoid if your teen is facing drug charges.

 Many parents are justifiably overwhelmed after learning that their underage child has been charged with drug use or drug possession.
 Here are a couple of common pitfalls to avoid if you and your family are about to take on the juvenile criminal system.

 The first common mistake is speaking to law enforcement without legal representation present.

 One of the biggest errors that many – particularly minors – make is speaking to police officers alone and without a lawyer in the room.
 Just remember that minors who are taken into custody have the right to a legal representation during a law enforcement interrogation.

 I added that without an attorney, a teen might accidentally incriminate themselves by making false statements, which could potentially derail a robust and strategic defense case.

 Selecting the right attorney is just as important as ensuring their presence in the interrogation room.

 The juvenile justice system is an entirely different animal from the adult justice system, meaning that you should hire an attorney who can expertly move through the juvenile justice system.

 The best thing to do is to hire an attorney who has a proven high success rate in similar cases.